softprops/stats/README.md

 }
 ```

-Names also often represent some hierarchy encoding a metric's context.
-For this reason may of the stats client support name scoping.
+Names often represent an encoding of a metric's hierarchy context.
+For this reason, many of the stats client support name scoping with the `scope` method.

 ```scala
 val scoped = cli.scope(serviceName)
 ```

-The above will prepend `serviceName` to the name of all metrics
+The above will prepend `serviceName` to the name of all reported metrics

 ### Metric values